jimeortiz2003/VC-startup-analyzer/README.md

 ## Problem Statement

 Early-stage investors face *information overload* and *inconsistent data* when screening startups.
 The lack of standardized metrics makes it difficult to compare companies objectively.
-This project develops a **VC Fit Score**—a composite metric integrating funding traction, investor engagement, and startup maturity—to help identify promising companies in large datasets.
+This project develops a **VC Fit Score**—a composite metric integrating funding traction, investor engagement, startup maturity, and exit history—to help identify promising companies in large datasets.

 ---

 ## Project Goals

-- Clean and merge real-world Crunchbase-like datasets
+✅ Clean and merge real-world Crunchbase-like datasets
-- Engineer meaningful features such as total funding, number of rounds, company age, and investor count
+✅ Engineer meaningful features such as total funding, number of rounds, company age, investor count, and acquisition data
-- Develop a **VC Fit Score** to rank startups
+✅ Develop a **VC Fit Score** to rank startups
-- Visualize score distributions and relationships
+✅ Visualize score distributions and relationships
-- Share insights to illustrate patterns in early-stage venture funding
+✅ Incorporate M&A analysis to highlight exit dynamics

 ---